claygiraf/dispatchums/README.md

 ## 🤝 Contributing

-This is an academic project for course KP44104.
-For questions or issues, please contact the project author.
+This is an academic project under MIT license.